-- Director since 17th of April 2000; will leave the board of directors at the AGM in 2020 - Director of Santander Telecommunications and director of other private companies with interests in various fields such as financial and real estate developments. - Graduated from the Ecole Hôtelière de Lausanne. - Mr de Liedekerke Beaufort is a French national.
+Mr de Liedekerke Beaufort became a director on 17 April 2000.
+He is currently a director of Santander Telecommunications, a privately held company, as well as a director of other private companies with interests in various fields such as financial and real estate developments.
+Mr de Liedekerke Beaufort graduated from the Ecole Hôtelière de Lausanne.
+Mr de Liedekerke Beaufort is a member of the Remuneration Committee of SES.

+Mr de Liedekerke Beaufort is a French national.
 He is not an independent director because he has been a director for more than 12 years.